 On the other hand, WolfCop is never quite as funny as it lets you think it is going to be.
 Aside from the aforementioned transformation scene and some of the scenes with the WolfCop in action, you keep waiting for the film to hit the comedic or satiric heights it suggests it is going to.
 In particular, the third act starts to fall apart where the plotting that involves Leo Fafard up against a bunch of the townspeople who are revealed to be a centuries old coven (possibly even evil creatures of some type) who have (in a poorly explained plot development) engineered his transformation because his werewolf blood is required for some obscure ritual purpose becomes absurdly silly and thinly rationalised.
 Moreover, the extended scenes that involve various of the coven shapechanging into different townspeople becomes confusing and increasingly hard to keep track in terms of which townsperson is real and which is a disguise.
 I would much rather have seen more of the WolfCop in action as that is where the heart of the film’s good idea lies.

-Lowell Dean and the principal cast returned with a sequel Another WolfCop (2016).
-Dean subsequently went on to make sf film SuperGrid (2018).
+Lowell Dean and the principal cast returned with a sequel Another WolfCop (2017).
+Dean subsequently went on to make the SF film SuperGrid (2018).